-Please note: This article was published March 16, 2016.
+This article was first published March 16, 2016.

-Don’t get me wrong: I love my due date spreadsheet on my MacBook, but there is something to be said about the paper method.
-If you’re like me, and sometimes need a breather from all the technology, try using these two real-paper products to keep everything organized.
+Don’t get me wrong: I love my due date spreadsheet, but there is something to be said about the paper method.
+If you’re like me, and sometimes need a breather from all the technology, try using these two real-paper products to keep everything organized:

-If you choose to use them only every once in a while, color may not be such a big deal.
-Rather, maybe you need to remember to keep them in a place you’ll always see them.
-I like to stick them to my laptop, especially since most of the stuff I have to do requires my computer anyway.
-The space next to the TrackPad makes a perfect spot, because it’s annoying for me to see it there, and I want to do the task so I can get rid of it!
+If you choose to use them only every once in a while, color may not be such a big deal—but it’s still important to keep your notes in a place you’ll always see them.
+I like to stick them to my laptop, especially since most of the stuff I have to do requires my computer, anyway.
+The space next to the TrackPad makes a perfect spot, because it’s annoying for me to see it there, and I want to complete the task so I can get rid of the note!

-Maybe you need to keep them on your alarm clock, your doorknob, or just hanging off of your work desk—the beauty of the sticky side is that you can put them virtually anywhere.
+Maybe you need to keep these on your alarm clock, your doorknob, or just hanging off of your work desk—the beauty of the sticky side is that you can put them virtually anywhere.
 There’s no wrong way to use sticky notes, but however you let them remind you, make sure to keep them in a safe place, because they can easily be lost in an endless stack of papers.

 A Paper Agenda Book